jonatack/bitcoinops.github.io/_posts/en/newsletters/2020-06-03-newsletter.md

 activity is a task that's valuable to both the open source Bitcoin development community and to the many businesses that depend upon the community's work.
-But in the two years we've been producing this newsleter, we've also discovered that summarizing isn't quite as quick and simple as we initially expected it to be.
+But in the two years we've been producing this newsletter, we've also discovered that summarizing isn't quite as quick and simple as we initially expected it to be.
 Accordingly, we'd like to take this chance to thank the people who make this newsletter possible by generously contributing a significant amount of their valuable time